cado-security/product-help/docs/cado-response/projects-and-users/projects.md

 ### Project Processing
 The **Processing** page gives you a high level summary of the processing status of evidence items.
 Evidence items go through a number of different stages of analysis before they are complete.
 Some data, such as file listings, will be available before the processing is complete.
-To view the Porject Processing:
+To view the Project Processing:
 - Click **Projects** and select the project you would like to view
 - Click **Manage**
 - Click **Processing**